prathikkantarajgowda/chocolatechip/README.md

 # chocolatechip

-A CHIP-8 Emulator written in C99 by Prathik Gowda (IN-PROGRESS)
+A CHIP-8 Emulator written in C99 by Prathik Gowda

 ## Overview
-- The opcodes are handled by a simple switch case statement in the cpu.c file.
+- The opcodes are handled by a simple switch case in the cpu.c file.
 - Display and input are both handled by SDL2 graphics library
 	- I use an integer array of size (64 x 32) to represent the display.
 		- This is drawn onto an SDL window using a Texture and Renderer.